Where to buy face masks right now – updated daily

-Want to know where to buy face masks right now?
-Read on for options across the US, UK and Australia, some offering free, speedy delivery and a range of designs to choose from.
+Struggling where to figure out where to buy face masks right now?
+We're here to help.
+Read on for our pick of the best options across the US, UK and Australia.
+There are reusable, non-medical options for general use, as well as some medical-grade ones if you're working in a carer capacity.
+Some brands are offering free, speedy delivery and there's a full range of designs to choose from.

 Face masks: Quick links

-The wearing of face masks and other mouth coverings is a hot discussion topic right now.
-Earlier in the month, the CDC changed its official advice on face masks, and is now recommending people wear a non-medical face mask when out and about to help combat the spread of coronavirus.
+The wearing of face masks and other mouth coverings is a hot discussion topic.
+Earlier in April, the CDC changed its official advice to recommend people wear a non-medical face mask when out and about.
 The UK government is discouraging the general population from using medical face masks, but is expected to start recommending people to wear scarves or homemade cloth coverings when they have to leave the house.
-Today it was also announced that masks would become mandatory throughout Germany, with most German states also making them compulsory while shopping.

 Although the specific rules differ from country to country, the overall result is that face masks are suddenly majorly in demand.
 In this article we've found where you can buy a face mask right now in the US, UK and Australia.